CHCAA-EDUX/NLP-AU/README.md

-# Natural Language Processing - Autumn 2023
+# Natural Language Processing - Autumn 2024

 This repository contains all of the code and data related to the module _Natural Language Processing_ taken as part of the  [MSc in Cognitive Science](https://masters.au.dk/cognitivescience) at Aarhus University.

 This repository is in active development, with new material being pushed on a weekly basis.
-Slides will be uploaded to Brightspace.
+Slides will be uploaded to Brightspace after classes.

 ## Technicalities